Origin of the Moon: Formation

-Some theories have been stated that presume the proto-Earth had no large moons early in the formation of the Solar System, 4.425 billion years ago, Earth being basically rock and lava.
+Some theories assume that early in the formation of the Solar System, 4.425 billion years ago, the Earth was largely made of rock and lava, and had no large moons.
 Theia, an early protoplanet the size of Mars, hit Earth in such a way that it ejected a considerable amount of material away from Earth.
-Some proportion of these ejecta escaped into space, but the rest consolidated into a single spherical body in orbit about Earth, creating the Moon.
+Some of this material escaped into space, but the rest consolidated into a single spherical body in orbit about Earth, creating the Moon.

-The hypothesis requires a collision between a proto-Earth about 90% of the diameter of present Earth, and another body the diameter of Mars (half of the terrestrial diameter and a tenth of its mass).
+The hypothesis involves a collision between a proto-Earth that was about 90% of the diameter of present Earth, and another body that had half the diameter of the earth and about a tenth of its mass, which would make it about the size of Mars.
 The latter has sometimes been referred to as Theia, the name of the mother of Selene, the Moon goddess in Greek mythology.
 This size ratio is needed in order for the resulting system to have sufficient angular momentum to match the current orbital configuration.
 Such an impact would have put enough material into orbit around Earth to have eventually accumulated to form the Moon.

 Computer simulations show a need for a glancing blow, which causes a portion of the collider to form a long arm of material that then shears off.
 The asymmetrical shape of the Earth following the collision then causes this material to settle into an orbit around the main mass.
 The energy involved in this collision is impressive: possibly trillions of tonnes of material would have been vaporized and melted.
 In parts of the Earth, the temperature would have risen to 10000 °C.